schmidseder/filemigo/README.md

 A file named `example-filemigo.inc.php` is located in the config subdirectory of the Filemigo application (`filemigo/config`).
 To enable the configuration, rename the file to `filemigo.inc.php`.

+Use the user `filemigo` with the password `filemigo` for the first login.
+After you have logged in, generate password hashes for new users, which you copy into the configuration file `filemigo.inc.php`.

+You must then remove the user filemigo from the file for security reasons.

 ## Technologies
 - Frontend: PicoCSS, Vanilla JavaScript